qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * |showHideLabels| :sup:`Show/Hide Labels And Diagrams`.
 If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
   When a label is hidden, you just have to click on the feature to restore its visibility.
+  If you drag an area, all the labels in the area will be restored.
   This tool also works without setting data-defined options.
 * |moveLabel| :sup:`Move Label And Diagram` that has data-defined position.
 You just have to drag the label to the desired place.
 This only